JOAsowata/First-Repository/README.md

 # First-Repository
-This is my first repository
+This is a second example, and also my next commit.

-This is a new edit from my local computer.
+Hopefully I get to commit more useful stuff in time to come.